vercel/next.js/docs/basic-features/data-fetching/get-server-side-props.md

 ### getServerSideProps with Edge API Routes

 `getServerSideProps` can be used with both Serverless and Edge Runtimes, and you can set props in both.
 However, currently in Edge Runtime, you do not have access to the response object.
 This means that you cannot — for example — add cookies in `getServerSideProps`.
-To have access to the response object, you should **continue to use the Serverless runtime**, which is the default runtime.
+To have access to the response object, you should **continue to use the Node.js runtime**, which is the default runtime.

 You can explicitly set the runtime on a [per-page basis](https://nextjs.org/docs/advanced-features/react-18/switchable-runtime#page-runtime-option) by modifying the `config`, for example: